15 Moving Facts About Planes, Trains and Automobiles

 Reid Rosefelt went in to meet Hughes for the unit publicist position.
 Rosefelt recalled in his blog that he found it strange, but admirable, that Hughes did not allow Rosefelt to see the script to the movie he would potentially work on and promote beforehand.
 After the two grew more comfortable with one another at their meeting, Rosefelt asked what the movie was about—he only knew Steve Martin and John Candy were starring and it was called Planes, Trains and Automobiles.
 Hughes then performed the entire movie for him.
 Rosefelt didn’t get the job.

-5. John Candy arrived on set with exercise equipment.
+5. John Candy arrived to shoot Planes, Trains and Automobiles with exercise equipment in tow.

 On the first day of shooting, the crew brought in treadmills, weights, and other exercise equipment for Candy to use in his hotel suite.
 Martin said Candy didn’t use any of it.